The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 Using our spectral refitting techniques, it is now possible to systematically explore the evidence for various realistic SGWB spectra in PTA data.
-We however emphasize that this is currently only for SGWB or common-process spectral model selection; development to include inter-pulsar correlation information, or to assess evidence for the presence of a common process over only intrinsic per-pulsar noise, will be discussed in \autoref{sec:discuss}.
+We however emphasize that this is currently only for spectral model selection; necessary developments for performing model selection between inter-pulsar correlated models (e.g., monopole, dipole, Hellings--Downs), or to assess evidence for the presence of a CURN process over only intrinsic per-pulsar noise, are discussed in \autoref{sec:discuss}.